desain/owlbear-codeo/README.md

     -   Ability to duplicate scripts with arguments to allow for multiple arguments lists
 -   Letter tool, with mode actions for each allowed letter, and the ability to map them to scripts?
 -   Favorites system
+-   Script icons
+-   Gist API to get latest version
+-   Sort OR filter
+-   Loading spinner on edit
+-   Store urls in metadata and load all on extension load
+-   Factor out core vs contingent script traits
+-   Message if no scripts
+-   Add simple bar for scrolls

 ## License